robincarlo84/Public-Docs/terms.md

 d) Buyers are required to upload their name and a shipping address before an offer can be made if one has not already been stored on the site before.

-e) Offers are displayed to show the final sale amount that the buyer will pay, as well as the net sale proceeds that you will receive after fees.
+e) Offers are displayed to show the final sale amount that the buyer will pay, as well as the net sale proceeds that the seller will receive after fees.

 f) Upon accepting a valid offer, you understand that you are entering a legally binding agreement to sell the item for the agreed price.
 The agreed purchase price is inclusive of any shipping costs required to ship the item within the UK.
 It is the seller's responsibility to ascertain shipping costs before accepting an offer.